 A line dance song about the challenges of line dancing, “Shuffling Fool” tells a story very close to my heart, During our songwriting session, I admitted to Paisley that while I had always been a fan of line-dancing, I was never able to master even the simplest series of steps.
 Fields agreed that this would be a fun topic to explore.
 Line by line, we discussed what would make the song the most truthful.

-Electric Park Ballroom is available now on pink splatter vinyl from Don Giovanni Records.
+Own “Shuffling Fool” now on Electric Park Ballroom, the new Paisley Fields album.
+Get your copy on pink splatter vinyl from Don Giovanni Records.
 It is also available on compact disc, and as a digital download.
-As it is the season for Grammy nominations, I would like to share some of the press reviews the album has received so far.

 “Paisley Fields brings a roguish cabaret-style sensibility to “The Other Boys,” from his upcoming album Electric Park Ballroom. …describing the often-solitary experience of many gay men with a knowing mixture of humor and sadness.” – Rolling Stone

 “Electric Park Ballroom probably won’t be embraced by the Nashville country-pop scene any time soon (the frisky “Ride Me Cowboy” is about exactly what you think), but it’s smart, fun music for folks who want to give new queer country a spin.” – Chicago Reader